ClimberJ/databaseWebApp/README.md

     - The "varNames" specify what the columns are called in the database.
     - The "inputVars" specify the names of the input fields for editing/creating/deleting.
 (This will probably be changed.)
     - The "buttonName" specifies the text on the button in the sidebar.
     - The "buttonImage" specifies the icon in the button in the sidebar.
+The icon has to be a Material Design Icon, a list of which can be found [here](https://pictogrammers.com/library/mdi/).
     - "opt" specifies the attribues of the input fields for editing/creating/deleting.
 If the type is set to selection, the input will be a dropdown.
 In this case you have to define a path to the endpoit fom wich o gt the options.
 The frontend will make a GET request to that endpoint and take the column with "_name" as the name of the option and the column with "_id" as the option value.
 In every other case, the variable name should be the exact name of the attribute you want to set and theariable should be the attributes value.
+3. Set the logo, icon and page title in the HTML.

 ## Technical Stuff
 ### Functions